k5iogura/ncsdk_v2/NCSxNset.md

-# Report of performance about NCS x Nset with SSD_MobileNet
+# Result of performance test about NCS x Nset with SSD_MobileNet

 - RaspberryPi-3 B+ x 1 with stretch
 - NCS x **Nset** with NCSDK v2.8.1.2